| |

 of the formwork being amortized over the construction of 50 units.

-By combing the re-usable,
+By combing the

 patented, recyclable lightweight plastic injection moulded formwork